Feynman Categories: Graph Glossary

+Let $\modular^{un,pl}$ be the category of aggregates of poly-cyclic corollas and morphisms whose underlying graphs have the induced structure of poly-cyclic order on the vertex, and the poly-cylic order on the target is the induced order obtained by contracting edges.

-Let $\Crl^{pl,dir}$ be directed planar corollas with one output and let $\operads^{pl}$ be the subcategory of $\Agg^{pl,dir}$ of aggregates of corollas of the type just mentioned, whose morphism are morphisms of the underlying directed corollas such that its associated ghost graphs are compatible with the planar structures as above.
+Let $\Crl^{pl,dir}$ be directed planar corollas with one output and let $\operads^{pl}$ be the subcategory of $\Agg^{pl,dir}$ of aggregates of corollas of the type just mentioned, whose morphism are morphisms of the underlying directed corollas whose associated ghost graphs are compatible with the planar structures as above.